The Four Stages of Culture Shock

 3. The adjustment stage

 “When I got here, the people that I interacted with made a world of a difference.
-The fear that I had when I came to the United States was made easier by the people I met, especially at my school,” said Romaine Hemmings, a Participate teacher from Jamaica.
+The fear that I had when I came to the United States was made easier by the people I met, especially at my school,” said Romaine Hemmings, an ambassador teacher from Jamaica.

 4. The acceptance stage